jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: But cats are worse.

-Q: It'll take like two to three years. [unintelligible]
+Q: It'll take like two to three years.
+If I got a cat, it would take 2-3 years for it to detox?

 A: About two years.
 Two and a half years.